 - Grease and flour a bundt pan very well, set aside.

-- In the bowl of your stand mixer fitted with the paddle attachment (or using a hand mixer), cream butter and cream cheese together until smooth with no lumps.
+- In a large bowl, cream butter and cream cheese together until smooth with no lumps.
 Pour sugar slowly into running mixer in a steady stream and beat until light and fluffy, about 2 minutes.

-- Prepare glaze by whisking confectioner's sugar and milk together.
+- Prepare glaze by whisking powdered sugar and milk together.
 Pour onto cooled cake.
-Top with remaining 1/4 cup of toasted coconut for garnish.
+Top with some extra toasted coconut for garnish.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.